 - Initializes the system upon power-up, and runs a self-test on all cards plugged into the chassis at that time. - Polls all cards in the system every second to determine their operating status. - Processes all incoming operator commands and displays the responses in a series of operator interface screens for each card in the system.
-The operator interface system (local VT-100 terminal, remote computer, or network management system) connects to the Interface card, which sends these commands to the CPU card for processing. - Includes circuitry that allows you to cross-connect DS0 time slots between T1 and E1 lines connected to the system WAN cards.
-Refer to the DS0 time slot assignment operations. - Includes a test pattern generator for T1 and E1 line test purposes.
+The operator interface system (local VT-100 terminal, remote computer, or network management system) connects to the Interface card, which sends these commands to the CPU card for processing.

-- Performs primary-secondary CPU arbitration.
+- Includes circuitry that allows you to cross-connect DS0 time slots between T1 and E1 lines connected to system WAN cards.
+Refer to the DS0 time slot assignment operations. - Includes a test pattern generator for T1 and E1 line test purposes. - Performs primary-secondary CPU arbitration.
 In a system with redundant CPU cards, the two CPU cards communicate their status to each other.
 If the primary CPU card fails, the redundant card takes over and becomes the primary. - Enables Ethernet connection for remote management, configuration and downloading of host code via a 10baseT Ethernet port.
+To setup the Ethernet port, see "Setting Up Ethernet Port" on page 5.
+To download and activate firmware, see "Loading Firmware Using the Ethernet Port" on page 50.